Sylius/InvoicingPlugin/README.md

 </service>
 ```

-Apart from that an Invoice model is treated as a Resource.
+Additionally, the Invoice model is treated as a Resource.

 You can read more about Resources here:

 <http://docs.sylius.com/en/latest/components_and_bundles/bundles/SyliusResourceBundle/index.html>.

-Hence, template for displaying the list of Invoices is defined in `routing.yml` file:
+Hence, the template for displaying the list of Invoices is defined in the `routing.yml` file:

 ```yaml
 sylius_invoicing_plugin_invoice: